Roni Duani: Television host

-Since 2019, she hosts her own daily workout show on Sport 5 (Israel's Sports Channel), broadcasting from her own gym.
+Since 2019, she has hosted her own daily workout show on Sport 5 (Israel's Sports Channel), broadcasting from her own gym.

 Modelling

 From 2004 to 2007, she was a model for the Israeli swimsuit company Banana.
 Duani has also done modeling for the shoe company Converse, and the popular Israeli clothing store Castro.
 She also released a makeup/beauty care line for girls called U-Girl.

 Personal life

-On August 19, 2010, she was married to her Israeli boyfriend Chen Moncaz.
+On August 19, 2010, she married her longtime boyfriend Chen Moncaz.
 On July 17, 2016, she gave birth to her first son, Nuri.
 In September 2019 she gave birth to her daughter, Maya.
+Roni and her husband own a fitness centre in Tel Aviv.